zonemaster/zonemaster/docs/internal-documentation/templates/specifications/tests/Template01.md

 None.

-> > ...cases or specification on the outcome that this test case depend on,
+> > ...or specification on the outcome that this test case depend on, e.g.:
-> > e.g.:

 Example of formal dependency to be added.